Side Lunges

 Avoid these mistakes when doing side lunges:

-- Too much weight on the toes: Make sure to push off with the heel of the bent leg to protect the knee and engage the glutes more effectively.
+- Too much weight on the toes: Make sure to push off with the heel of the bending leg to protect the knee and activate the glutes more effectively.

-- Leaning upper body: Keep your back straight and avoid falling forward.
+- Bent upper body: Keep your back straight and avoid leaning forward.
 Focus on pushing your hips back and keeping your chest upright.

-- Too small step: Take a big step to the side to achieve a good stretch and work on the hips.
+- Step too small: Take a big step out to the side to get a good stretch and work on the hips.

 Modifications and variations

-If you want to modify side lunges or make them easier, you can try these variations:
+If you want to modify side lunges or make them easier, try these variations:

-- Beginner variation: Reduce the distance of your step to the side if you're having trouble maintaining balance or depth in the movement.
+- Beginner variation: Reduce the range of your step to the side if you find it difficult to maintain balance or depth in the movement.

 - Side lunges with weight: Hold a dumbbell or kettlebell in front of your chest to increase resistance and challenge the muscles more.

-- Curtsy lunge: Instead of stepping straight to the side, bring your leg back and across to target the glutes from a different angle.
+- Curtsy lunge: Instead of stepping straight to the side, step the leg backward and across to target the glutes from a different angle.

 A good starting point for side lunges is to perform 3 sets of 10-12 repetitions on each side.
 As you become more comfortable with the exercise, you can increase the number of repetitions or add weight for extra intensity.